California Driver Handbook - Parking

 - When you park alongside a curb on a level street, the front and back wheels must be parallel and within 18 inches of the curb.
 Park parallel to the street if there is no curb.

-- Never leave your vehicle while the engine is still running; stop the engine and set the parking brake.
+- Never leave your vehicle while the engine or the electric motor is still running; stop the engine or the electric motor and set the parking brake.